genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 Reviewing the basics and extending our application​.

 ## Reviewing basic concepts
-As introduced in the Developer Training, Genesis provides a modern future-proofed web stack on top of [Microsoft FAST](https://www.fast.design/), which is a lightweight abstraction that enables you to easily ​build performant, memory-efficient, standards-compliant ​Web Components.
+As introduced in the Developer Training, Genesis provides a modern future-proofed web stack on top of [Microsoft FAST](https://www.fast.design/), which is a lightweight abstraction that enables you to easily build performant, memory-efficient, standards-compliant Web Components.

 Genesis also offers a highly configurable design system called Genesis Foundation UI.
-It is made up of a set of web components and accompanying design tokens.
-The visual design can be impacted in myriad ways using the tokens, CSS, element templates and shadow DOM options as necessary for your application.
+It is made up of a set of Web Components and accompanying design tokens.
+This enables you to control visual design in myriad ways using the tokens, CSS, element templates and shadow DOM options.

-This picture gives an overview on how it all ties together:
+This picture gives an overview of how it all ties together:

 ![](/img/WebUIDiagram.png)

 :::tip confused with any term used here?
 Revisit the Developer Training!
-Please feel free to revisit the UI chapter of the [Developer Training](/getting-started/developer-training/training-content-day2/) before we get into other aspects of the underlying technology used by Genesis in the next sections.
+Feel free to revisit the UI chapter of the [Developer Training](/getting-started/developer-training/training-content-day2/) before we get into other aspects of the underlying technology used by Genesis in the next sections.
 :::

-### Why Web Components?
+## Why Web Components?
-Remember that Web Components are custom html elements that completely encapsulate their logic to create self-contained reusable components, that do not clash or interfere with the rest of application.
-Genesis offers a comprehensive set of web components from simple components like a Button and Text Field to more complex ones like Micro Frontend apps.
+Remember that Web Components are custom html elements that completely encapsulate their logic to create self-contained reusable components.
+These components do not clash or interfere with the rest of application.
+Genesis offers a comprehensive set of Web Components, from simple components like a Button and Text Field, to more complex ones like Micro Front-end apps.

-#### Performance
+### Performance

 Web Components have proven to be consistently faster than many popular JavaScript frameworks when it comes to both startup time and paint performance.
 They also use less memory and often result in significantly smaller bundle sizes when compared to their JavaScript counterparts.
 Standard benchmarks show our component implementation outperforming React, Angular 12, Vue 3.2 as well as many others.

-#### Interoperability
+### Interoperability

 Every Web Component inherits from HTMLElement.
 So, Web Components seamlessly interoperate with any library or framework designed to work with DOM.
 This includes modern frameworks like React, Angular, Vue, etc. but also libraries like jQuery